madeline-stevens/Madeline-Stevens-Resume/madeline_stevens_resume.md

 Apple Retail Stores | Dallas, TX and Seattle, WA | Nov 2011 - May 2017
 * Consistently the highest performing trainer and technician out of a team of 14.
 * Facilitated Swift Playgrounds coding workshops.
-* Trained my peers in new Apple software within a positive feedback culture.
+* Trained my peers in new Apple software within a healthy feedback culture.
 * Organized private workshops for business customers by coordinating with multiple teams.

 ### EDUCATION